How to create a live-updating visualization with JSON data

 Many APIs provide real-time data that you can use to create live-updating charts.

-We prepared an example sheet on Google Sheet using this data, so all you have to do is replace the URL with the JSON data you want to use for your data.
+We prepared an example in Google Sheets using this data, so all you have to do is replace the URL with the JSON data you want to use for your data.
 Note that JSON data can be very differently structured, so this might not work with a specific JSON you want to read.
 But simply give it a try, especially if it looks similar to the JSON structure in the image above.

 1